 Aside from that, the sound quality is loud and clear even at a lower volume.
-The bass is pronounced and you will love it whether you are enjoying your scenic virtual bike rides or playing your favorite playlist while relaxing in your patio.
+The bass is pronounced and you will love it whether you are enjoying your scenic virtual bike rides or playing your favorite playlist while relaxing on your patio.

 It's powered by a rechargeable (and replaceable) battery and is built to last around three years.
 The best thing about the Sono Move is the charging dock.
 You just have to place it in the dock to kick-start the charging process.
 A single charge can take around 3 hours and lasts for about 10 hours.

-The Move is voice-enabled Sonos speaker and supports Google Assistant as well as Amazon Alexa.
+The Move is a voice-enabled Sonos speaker and supports Google Assistant as well as Amazon Alexa.
 Also, you can pair two Moves together for stereo output.

 Climb the Mountain

 Listening to your instructor while cycling or to your favorite music while exercising doesn't just relieve you from boredom but it also helps you distract from bodily awareness.
-Hence, picking the right piece of audio accessory plays a vital part in your exercise routine.
+Hence, picking the right piece of audio accessories plays a vital part in your exercise routine.

 After all, you wouldn't want a speaker that doesn't have a good volume output or has significant lags.